TheServerBorn/J-29-Interface-Engine/PROJECT_HISTORY.md

 The immediate objective is no longer to expand the feature list.

-The v1.0 scope has been frozen.
+The v1.0 scope has been frozen around the approved four-shell release.

-Development is now focused on completing the roadmap one milestone at a time, beginning with the modular Engine/Shell architecture.
+Development is focused on completing the roadmap one milestone at a time while preserving the modular Engine/Shell architecture and shared state across every first-party Shell.

-The next chapter starts with:
+The current release path builds toward the complete Veyllisto v1.0 shell suite and packaged public release.

-**v0.14 — Core Engine Separation**
+> **One Engine.
+Shared state.
+Multiple experiences.**